 Raspberry sorbet is readily available in the freezer aisle of most supermarkets, but we think there’s a good reason to make your own: flavor.
 By that we mean that this recipe, packed with fresh berries and a dash of cherry brandy, is the tastiest we’ve ever had.
 Try it with slices of Grilled Lime Pound Cake.

-5 half-pint baskets raspberries (about 6 to 7 cups)
+- 5 half-pint baskets raspberries (about 6 to 7 cups)

 - 1Combine sugar and water in a small saucepan and bring to a boil over high heat, stirring until sugar is completely dissolved.
 Set syrup aside to cool slightly.

 - 2Purée raspberries in a food processor or blender until smooth.
 Pour through a fine mesh strainer, pressing on the solids with a spoon or spatula to remove as much liquid as possible (do not push the seeds through).
 Discard the seeds and solids.

 - 3Combine raspberry purée, syrup, and, if using, a few drops of Kirsch.
 Cover and place in the refrigerator to chill thoroughly, at least 3 hours or overnight.

 - 4Freeze raspberry mixture in an ice cream maker according to the manufacturer’s instructions.
 The sorbet will keep in the freezer for up to 1 week.